 The KLVFRD corporate structure would be maintained with a direct contractual relationship between the Public Safety Director/Fire Chief and the corporate President.
-The solid lines on the proposed conceptual organization chart delineate the operational/administrative relationship between the Public Safety Director/Fire Chief and District employees/corporate members.
+The solid lines on the proposed conceptual organization chart delineate the operational/administrative relationship between the Public Safety Director/Fire Chief and district employees/corporate members.
 The dash lines on the chart delineate the corporate relationship to these individuals.
 The Station Manager could be retained to provide administrative and clerical support to the corporation, if necessary.

 Appointment of a Deputy Chief of Operations and a Deputy Chief of Administration/Fire Prevention (Fire Marshal).
-The volunteer or part-time deputy chiefs would report to the District's Public Safety Director/Fire Chief.
+The volunteer or part-time Deputy Chiefs would report to the district's Public Safety Director/Fire Chief.

 Appointment of a Battalion Chief of Suppression, a Battalion Chief of Training, and a Battalion Chief of Support/Maintenance.
-The battalion chief positions would be volunteer or part-time appointments.
+The Battalion Chief positions would be volunteer or part-time appointments.
 Special teams would be responsible to the Battalion Chief of Training.
 The Logistics Officer would report to the Battalion Chief of Support/Maintenance.

-Appointment of three Captains at Station 24 and three Captains at Station 25.
-The captains would facilitate a station commander/supervision role, and serve as a command officer in the absence of a chief officer.
+Appointment of three Captains of Station 24 and three Captains of Station 25.
+The Captains would facilitate a station commander/supervision role and serve as a command officer in the absence of a chief officer.

-Appointment of three Lieutenants at Station 24 and three Lieutenants at Station 25.
-The lieutenants would facilitate station supervision and serve as unit (engine/ladder, etc) officers.
+Appointment of three Lieutenants of Station 24 and three Lieutenants of Station 25.
+The Lieutenants would facilitate station supervision and serve as unit (engine/ladder, etc) officers.

-The department has not sufficiently analyzed its mission and functions, and has not established a set of specific agency programs.
+The Department has not sufficiently analyzed its mission and functions and has established no resulting set of specific agency programs.
 Organized, structured programs permit better assignment of resources, division of workload, development of future planning, and analysis of service delivery.
 Those departments that have clarified their programs with titles, assigned leadership, resources, budget appropriations, performance objectives, and accountability are among the most successful.
 This department tends to operate on the basis of day-to-day tasks and issues.
 Organized structure and planning, down to the program level, should be improved.

-The Fire Chief currently appears to directly supervise 20-30 other individuals, including the Logistics Officer, captains, Station Manager, and firefighters.
+The chief executive officer (Fire Chief) currently appears to directly supervise 20-30 other individuals, including the Logistics Officer, Captains, Station Manager, and Firefighters.
 The Chief's span of control exceeds the range typically considered normal and acceptable.
-Many times chief officers accept, or encourage, a span of control that greatly exceeds their ability to maintain good communication and leadership, often with good intentions, but just as often to the detriment of the department.
+Many times, Chief Officers accept or encourage a span of control that greatly exceeds their ability to maintain good communication and leadership, often with good intentions but just as often to the detriment of the department.
 An excessive span of control is not necessarily a good reflection of efficiency or even ability and should be corrected.